polysyllabic/chaos/README.md

 For all games:

-1. Connect the DualShock controller (the PS4 controller) through a USB cable to the lower left USB port on your Raspberry Pi.
-This is the USB 2.0 port furthest from the ethernet port and closest to circuit board.
+1. Connect the DualShock controller (the PS4 controller) through a USB cable to one of the USB-A ports on your Raspberry Pi. _Note:_ In the original version of TCC, you had to connect to the lower-left port, but this restriction has been removed from Chaos Unbound.

 2. Connect the Raspberry Pi's ethernet port to your router, unless you're using WiFi.